Deploy an SDDC to host your workloads in the cloud.

 - Enter an IP address range for the management network as a CIDR block or leave the text box blank to use the default, which is 10.0.0.0/16.

 You can't change the values specified for the management network after the SDDC has been created.
-Consider the following when you choose these values:
+Consider the following when you specify this address range:

 Only CIDR blocks of size /16, /20, or /23 are supported.